Changemaker Circles

 What are Changemaker Circles?

-They are weekly online sessions designed for those leading in the real world of organisational life.
-Through reflective dialogue, systems perspectives, and enquiry-led practice, changemakers build greater capacity for leadership while supporting one another in navigating organisational complexity.
+Changemaker Circles give leaders in the messy middle of organisations a place to think, feel, and act as a community.
+Through reflective dialogue, systems perspectives, and enquiry-led practice, participants build greater capacity for leadership while supporting one another in navigating organisational complexity.

-· Session One: Participants begin by agreeing on a Launch Statement, which frames and focuses their initial dialogue.
+Session One: Participants begin by agreeing on a Launch Statement that frames and focuses their initial dialogue.
 From this conversation, they identify a guiding question to shape their actions and inquiry within their organisation.

-· Subsequent Sessions: Participants return to share reflections and insights gained from their inquiry.
-These contributions spark fresh dialogue, which in turn generates new directions for exploration.
-This iterative process continues across all four sessions, ensuring a dynamic cycle of learning and action.
+Subsequent Sessions: Participants return to share reflections and insights from their inquiry.
+These contributions spark fresh dialogue, which generates new directions for exploration.
+This iterative cycle continues across all four sessions and creates a dynamic process of learning and action.

 Format